Icosa-dev/Alzipar-Dictionary/Rules/Orthography/ArabicScript.md

 Words connected by "-" in Latin are written as one in the Arabic script.

-Words that are not formed from triconsonantal roots that end in a vowel should have that vowel long even if it is not pronounced as such.
+Words that are not formed from triconsonantal roots are spelled alphabetically.
+That is to say that all vowels are written long and as semivowels.
+For example the word *Pliedi* would be spelled "پْلِيعِيدِي".